alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 # Escaping the Jargon Trap

-You start by doing a web search: let's learn more about test frameworks
+We'll start by doing a web search: let's learn more about test frameworks

 ---